11/6/2024

 Andrew Wolf

 Okay.
 Thanks for that caller.
-Patrick, I want to ask about your CAPEX, pointing out the CAPEX and the 10 projects and different phases, if you will.
-You did ramp up CAPEX spending last year, nearly $400 million that had been running into $200 million.
+Patrick, I wanted to ask about your CapEx, pointing out the CapEx and projects in different phases, if you will.
+You did ramp up CapEx spending last year to nearly $400 million.
+It had been running in the $200 million.
 Obviously, that must have been spending going into some of these projects.
-Could you just talk about what the CAPEX budget is from here?
+Could you just talk about what the CapEx kind of budget is from here?
 Is it going to stay around that $400 or so?

 speaker

 Yeah, Alex, thanks for the question.
 You're right.
 We did ramp it up a little bit last year.
 I'm sorry, Andrew.
-Andrew, sorry.
+Alex, Andrew, sorry.
 I apologize.
+I apologize.
 Yeah, so we did ramp it up last year.
 These are multi-year projects and some of them are catch up from our ability to get construction done post-pandemic where materials or availability of workers was harder to find.
 We're seeing that improve a lot lately, which is good.
-That's also driving some of the additional expense as these projects are to move along a little faster.
-We would expect that as we go through the year, we'll see that taper off a little bit.
+So that's also driving some of the additional expense as these projects start to move along a little faster.
+And we would expect that as we go through the year, we'll see that taper off a little bit.
 But we have, as we've been describing, a lot of opportunities for growth across all three segments, but particularly in food service.
-So we're going to continue to evaluate each one of our locations and determine if we need to expand them or, in some cases, even build a new building.
-One thing we didn't touch on much is we are adding a lot of, I shouldn't say a lot, we are adding where appropriate some automation into these buildings.
-We're building into more state of the art facilities when we do greenfield facilities, and that provides a lot of efficiencies as well for us.
+So we're going to continue to evaluate each one of our locations and determine if we need to expand them or not. in some cases even build a new building.
+You know, one thing we didn't touch on much is we are adding a lot of – I shouldn't say a lot.
+We are adding, where appropriate, some automation into these buildings.
+We're building into more state-of-the-art facilities when we do greenfield facilities, and that provides a lot of efficiencies as well for us.
 So we take a lot of different things into consideration when we look to add or expand buildings.

 speaker